RedisLabs/redislabs-docs/content/rc/quick-setup-redis-cloud.md

 ## Step 2: Create a new subscription

 Add a new subscription to your account, if you do not already have one.
-If you have an existing subscription, then proceed to Step 3.
+If you have an existing subscription, then go to Step 3.

 To create a new Redis Cloud Essentials subscription do the following:

-1. Select 'Redis Engterprise Cloud' from the dropdown on the top of the page
+1. Select 'Redis Enterprise Cloud' from the dropdown on the top of the page.
-1. Select 'Subscriptions' from the sidebar
+1. Select 'Subscriptions' from the sidebar.
 1. If you have existing subscriptions- click on the '+' icon.
-If you don't have existing subsctiptions- proceed to the next step
+If you don't have existing subsctiptions, proceed to the next step.
-1. Click on the 'Select' button inside the 'Essentials' box
+1. Click on the 'Select' button inside the 'Essentials' box.

 New subscription details page will be opened.
 You will need to select the following: